khilnani/s3sync.py/README.md

 ## s3sync.py

-A python script to backup and restore files from the working directory to an Amazon AWS S3 backup.
-While designed for the iOS [Pythonista](http://omz-software.com/pythonista/) application, the script supports usage on a linux/mac os environment to share code between the iOS Pythonista app and a regular laptop/server.
+Backup and restore files from the working directory to an Amazon AWS S3 backup.

+Supports both, iOS [Pythonista](http://omz-software.com/pythonista/) and Desktop Linux/Mac OS

+> For example, I use this to share/sync code between my iPhone, iPad, and Mac laptop.

 By default, the script backups the following locations: